 - preambleReceivedTargetPower: initial Random Access Preamble power for 4-step RA type;

 - msgA-PreambleReceivedTargetPower: initial Random Access Preamble power for 2-step RA type;

+Editor’s Note: Will reflect SBFD version of preambleReceivedTargetPower based on RRC running CR once it becomes stable.

 - rsrp-ThresholdSSB: an RSRP threshold for the selection of the SSB for 4-step RA type.
 If the Random Access procedure is initiated for beam failure recovery, rsrp-ThresholdSSB used for the selection of the SSB within candidateBeamRSList refers to rsrp-ThresholdSSB in BeamFailureRecoveryConfig IE;